Webmaster of www.tobacco.org

 Because newspapers and magazines had cut off tobacco coverage so as not to offend their advertisers.
 It was no longer in the realm of public discourse.
 And by the time tobacco ads were dropped from newspapers, the taboo had gone on so long that editors and readers were inured, and considered it a non-subject.

 After all, if the media screamed at us to beware of radioactive alarm clocks, sharks, pit bulls, and overhead power lines, and yet said nothing about tobacco--how dangerous could it be?
 We depend on the media to help filter real threats from minor ones for us, to let us know what we should be concerned about.
-If three people died of pit bull attacks a year --reported in 72-point type-- how much more coverage should we see if it were really true that 400,000 were dying a year from one of the country's major products?
+If three people died of pit bull attacks a year to 72-point headlines , how much more coverage should we see if 400,000 really were dying a year from one of the country's major products?

 It was such an arcane, underground field of inquiry then!
 When people heard that I tracked tobacco news, they would often react as if I'd told them I painted my fingernail clippings, or counted angels on pinheads.
 "Huh??
 But-- why??"